Division of Criminal Justice Services

 Family Court Delinquency Petition Processing

-Family Courts handle cases involving youth who are 7 through 17 and have a juvenile delinquency petition filed after a referral from a county attorney’s office; this includes cases involving 16- and 17-year-olds charged with felonies who were removed from Youth Part of Criminal Court to Family Court.
+Family Courts handle cases involving youth who are 12-17 and have a juvenile delinquency (JD) petition filed after a referral from a presentment agency: either the New York City Corporation Counsel’s Office or a County Attorney’s Office in the counties outside of New York City.
+These cases include those involving 16- and 17-year-olds charged with felonies (adolescent offenders) and 13-, 14-, and 15-year olds charged with certain serious felonies (juvenile offenders) that were removed from Youth Part of Criminal Court to Family Court.

 These data are presented by region and county: